Introduction

 where \(p(s_1|s_0, a_0) \equiv p(s_1)\).
 We can interpret:

-• \(p(s_{\tau}\mid s_{\tau-1}, a_{\tau-1})\) as the environment’s transition dynamics; a description of how the environment’s state evolves over time.
+• \(p(s_{\tau}\mid s_{\tau-1}, a_{\tau-1})\) as describing the environment’s Markov transition dynamics.

-• \(p(x_{\tau}\mid s_{\tau})\) describing the lossy map from hidden state to partial observation.
+• \(p(x_{\tau}\mid s_{\tau})\) as describing the lossy map from hidden state to partial observation.

-• \(p(a_{\tau}\mid s_{\tau})\) describing the ideal/optimal action distribution given the state \(s_{\tau}\), where optimality is defined with respect to a value system (described further below).
+• \(p(a_{\tau}\mid s_{\tau})\) as describing the ideal/optimal action distribution given the state \(s_{\tau}\), where optimality is defined with respect to a value system (described further below).

 To provide a Bayesian framework for action, we wish to frame the objective of an agent as performing inference over this graphical model.
 Since an agent will have access to information \((x_{1:t}, a_{<t})\) at time \(t\), we wish to frame action selection of the next action \(a_t\) as the process of computing/sampling from